Wake turbulence category: Time-based separation minima

 For departing aircraft, time-based separation minima are more complicated and depend on the runways used, but range from 2 minutes to 4 minutes.

 United States of America

 In the United States, the FAA uses a slightly different categorization, adding a block between medium and heavy, labeling aircraft capable of maximum takeoff weights more than 41000 lb and less than 300000 lb as "Large".

 Of special note here is the narrow-bodied Boeing 757.
-With a MTOW of 116000 kg, the 757 is classified as Large.
+With an MTOW of 116000 kg, the 757 is classified as Large.
 However, after a number of accidents where smaller aircraft following closely behind a 757 crashed, tests were carried out showing the 757 generated stronger wake vortices than a Boeing 767.
 The rules were changed so that controllers are required to apply special wake turbulence separation criteria specified in paragraph 5-5-4 in the FAA guidelines for aircraft separation, as if the 757 were heavy.